LimShem/anpr/README.md

 3. Extract the Photo Management
 4. Adjust the file path, if loaded not in google collab, can just skip the first block
 5. Run

+## Disclaimer
+Out of 12 photos, 80% photo plate number location is extracted accurately.
+While, 70% managed to extract text from the image.